CrowdStrike/terraform-aws-cloud-registration/examples/org-aws-role/README.md

 Enter `yes` at command prompt to apply

+## Adding Child Accounts
+To onboard additional child accounts:

+1. Duplicate the fcs_child_account_1 module block in main.tf
+2. Update the module name and variables as needed
+3. Apply the changes

 ## Destroy

-To teardown and remove the resources created in this example:
+To teardown and remove all resources created by this example:

 ```sh
 terraform destroy -auto-approve
 ```